Enpaged/SSRP-UDB-V12/README.md

 At the first start of the programm (.exe), it will open for a short ammount of time and close again.
 This is, because it automatically creates all important files needed to run the database.
 After the first start it should start normal

 The programm requiers secure file access in windows

 MADE FOR WINDOWS ONLY

+HOW TO RUN;
+Simple: Place the .exe in the folder youw ant the database to be in Enable secure file access in windows security settings for the .exe On first start it will open for a split second and create all important files automatically After that run it as normal.
+>IMPORTANT
+>To run it smoothly put it on full screen or half screen mode, otherwise the console wont fit and the text will get messed up